 I live in The House.
 How do I access my license agreement?

-If you require proof of residency in The House, please log in to the housing application portal on the Apply for Housing page to print your current Housing License Agreement for the 2020-2021 term.
+If you require proof of residency in The House, please log in to the housing application portal on the Apply for Housing page to print your current Housing License Agreement.
 Hard copy printing is available with the printing service in the lobby of The House.

 What information will the university collect?

 The system will allow community members to provide proof of vaccination, including the manufacturer of the vaccine (e.g., Moderna, Pfizer, Johnson & Johnson/Janssen), the number of doses received, the dates, the location of vaccination and an image of your vaccination card.

 Is it mandatory to upload my vaccination information?